getampt/docs/data.md

 ### Event ordering

-Data events are processed in the order that the changes were applied to your data items, within a item namespace.
+Data events are processed in the order that the changes were applied to your data items, within an item namespace.
 It's possible for multiple handlers to be invoked in parallel, but for different namespaces.

 ### Handling errors